leyvaKeilly/citybeatfrontendapp/README.md

-How to deploy this app to Heroku
+To open website demo: https://city-news-beat.herokuapp.com/

+To clone the git repo and deploy your own heroku app follow these instructions:

 What you need:
 - Node.js and npm